Chart Color Schemes

 Homebush's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Homebush, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 54%, covering around 7,317 people.
+Health outcomes data shows remarkable results across Homebush, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 54% of the total population (around 7,350 people), compared to 57.8% across Greater Sydney.

-This compares to a rate of 57.3% across Greater Sydney.
-The most prevalent medical conditions in the area are asthma and diabetes, affecting 3.6 and 3.4% of residents respectively.
-A total of 86.8% of residents declared themselves completely clear of medical ailments, compared to 77.0% across Greater Sydney.
-As of July 2021, 7.2% of the population is aged 65 and over (974 people), which is lower than the 14.5% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+Asthma and diabetes are the most common medical conditions in the area, affecting 3.6 and 3.4% of residents respectively.
+A total of 86.8% of residents declare themselves completely clear of medical ailments, compared to 77.0% across Greater Sydney.
+The area has 7.2% of residents aged 65 and over (978 people), which is lower than the 14.5% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health